Judge Advocate General's Corps: Appeals process

 These courts review all cases in which the approved sentence includes death, a punitive discharge, or confinement for at least a year, and all cases referred to it by the service Judge Advocate General.
 The court of criminal appeals "may affirm only such findings of guilty and the sentence or such part of the sentence, as it finds correct in law and fact and determines, on the basis of the entire record, should be approved.
 In considering the record, it may weigh the evidence, judge the credibility of witnesses, and determine controverted questions of fact, recognizing that the trial court saw and heard the witnesses."
 Article 66(c), UCMJ.

 The Court of Appeals for the Armed Forces (CAAF) consists of five civilian judges appointed by the President of the United States, with the advice and consent of the U.S. Senate, to 15-year terms.
-The CAAF must review cases from all of the military services in which the court of criminal appeals has affirmed a death sentence, cases the Judge Advocates General orders sent to the court, and cases appealed from the court of criminal appeals by the accused in which the CAAF finds good cause to grant the petition for review.
+The CAAF must review cases from all of the military services in which the court of criminal appeals has affirmed a death sentence, cases the Judge Advocate General orders sent to the court, and cases appealed from the court of criminal appeals by the accused in which the CAAF finds good cause to grant the petition for review.
 Unlike the service courts of criminal appeals, the CAAF "shall take action only with respect to matters of law."
 Article 67(c), UCMJ.
 Decisions of the CAAF are "subject to review by the Supreme Court by writ of certiorari."
 Article 67a, UCMJ; this merely confirms Article III, Section 2 of the United States Constitution, granting the Supreme Court appellate jurisdiction in all US cases where it does not have original jurisdiction.

 Cases not meeting the criteria for review by the service courts of criminal appeals are reviewed in the office of the service Judge Advocate General.
 Article 69, UCMJ.
 A death sentence "may not be executed until approved by the President.
 In such a case, the President may commute, remit, or suspend the sentence, or any part thereof, as he sees fit.
 That part of the sentence providing for death may not be suspended."
 Article 71(a), UCMJ.